videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/custom-template.md

 </button>
 ```

-- This example has two option on the Host side which will allow them to change the background and send the messages to the viewer.
+- In this example, the host has two options on their side, enabling them to change the background and send messages to the viewers.

-- Let's give this example a test run.
+- Given below is a test run of the example.

 import ReactPlayer from 'react-player'